comethx/EasyTrainer/README.md

 git clone https://github.com/comethx/EasyTrainer.git
 ```

-Then install the relevant environment
+Then install the relevant environment(If you already have pytorch and its components installed, you can skip this step)

 ```shell
 pip install -r requirements.txt